William-McKee/philadelphia_crime_data/README.md

 # Philadelphia Crime Data

 This code analyzes Crime Data for Philadelphia, PA from 2006 through 2015.
 The data set is available on Kaggle.
-This is a work in progress.

 ## File Contents

 1. **Philadelphia_Crime_Data.ipynb**: Python code analyzing Philadelphia Crime Data.
-2. **Philadelphia_Crime_Data.html**: Report containing the results of the investigation (TODO).
+2. **Philadelphia_Crime_Data.html**: Report containing the results of the investigation.

 All files shall be downloaded in the same directory.